jumpnow/jumpnowtek-site/_posts/2014-02-21-Duovero-Systems-with-Yocto.md

     scott@octo:~/duovero/meta-duovero/scripts$ ./copy_rootfs.sh sdb qt5 duo1

+The *copy_rootfs.sh* script will take longer to run and depends a lot on the size and quality of your SD card.

 The copy scripts will **NOT** unmount partitions automatically.
 If the partition that is supposed to be the on the SD card is already mounted, the script will complain and abort.
 This is for safety, mine mostly, since I run these scripts many times a day on different machines and the SD cards show up in different places.

 Here's a realistic example session where I want to copy already built images to a second SD card that I just inserted.